 Thirdly, large volumes of water can help your kidneys flush excess uric acid out of your body far more effectively.
 The result is decreased or lowered uric acid levels in your blood, which means a much reduced risk of a gout attack.

-Because here’s the thing; recurring gout episodes can eventually lead to some serious damage over time.
+Because, here’s the thing; recurring gout episodes can eventually lead to some serious damage over time.
 These are things like kidney damage, kidney stones, high blood pressure and permanent joint damage.
 And more recent studies have even linked gout to heart disease, heart attacks, stroke and premature death.

-So now you can see why a minimum of 3 liters of water a day is so important for a gout sufferer to help lower uric acid over the longer term, not just during an attack.
+So now you can see why a minimum of 2 liters of water a day is so important for a gout sufferer to help lower uric acid over the longer term, not just during an attack.

-Note: As well as the water you drink you’ll also be getting water from other beverages and even some foods: things like fruits, vegetables, dairy products, soups, etc., provide, on average, about 20% of our total fluid intake.
+Note: As well as the water you drink you’ll also be getting water from other beverages and even some foods: things like fruits, vegetables, dairy products, soups, etc., that provide, on average, about 20% of our total fluid intake.